-Full Stokes calibration is significantly more challenging than working with Stokes I alone.
-These challenges are even greater for the case of low-radio frequency solar imaging.
-On the one hand, solar emissions can have a very large range of intrinsic polarizations which can also vary rapidly across time and frequency.
-The MWA has a large field-of-view (FoV).
-Based on the full width half maximum of the primary beam, at 150 {$\mathrm{MHz}$} the FoV of the MWA is $\sim$610 $\mathrm{degree^2}$, which reduces to $\sim$375 $\mathrm{degree^2}$ by 200 $\mathrm{MHz}$ \citep{Tingay2013}.
+Full-Stokes calibration is significantly more challenging than working with Stokes I alone.
+These challenges are even greater for the case of low radio frequency solar imaging.
+On the one hand, solar emission can have a very large range of intrinsic polarizations, which can also vary rapidly across time and frequency.
+The MWA has a large field of view (FoV).
+Based on the FWHM of the primary beam, at 150 {$\mathrm{MHz}$} the FoV of the MWA is $\sim$610 $\mathrm{degree^2}$, which reduces to $\sim$375 $\mathrm{degree^2}$ by 200 $\mathrm{MHz}$ \citep{Tingay2013}.
 The wide FoV aperture arrays tend to have large instrumental polarization imposing a strong requirement for precise calibration.
 In fact, some of the assumptions made for routine polarimetric calibration at higher frequencies for small FoV instruments no longer hold in this regime \citep{lenc2017}.
 We present a general algorithm for polarimetric calibration suitable for our application.
 We have implemented this algorithm and demonstrate its efficacy on the MWA solar data.
 The algorithm will be well suited for solar imaging with the future SKA-Low and other interferometers with centrally condensed array configurations.

-The paper is organized as follows: We first briefly discuss some basics of polarization calibration in Section \ref{sec : basic_polarimetry} to build up the base for our calibration algorithm.
+The paper is organized as follows.
+We first briefly discuss some basics of polarization calibration in Section \ref{sec : basic_polarimetry} to build up the base for our calibration algorithm.
 Section \ref{sec : challenges} describes the challenges of the polarization calibration of the Sun at low frequencies and the limitations of the conventional methods of polarization calibration.
 We then describe the new algorithm in Section \ref{Overview of the Algorithm}.
-Section \ref{sec : result} presents the final results with a discussion and Section \ref{Conclusion} provides the conclusion.
+Section \ref{sec : result} presents the final results with a discussion, and Section \ref{Conclusion} provides the conclusion.